MonkWho/pfatt/README.md

 1. Configure **Router mode** as _Stateless DHCP_
 1. Save

 That's it!
-Now your clients should be recieving public IPv6 addresses via DHCP6.
+Now your clients should be receiving public IPv6 addresses via DHCP6.

 # Troubleshooting